bengtfredh/pinebook-pro-fedora-installer/README.md

 ## Things to do/improve

-- [ ] Use Fedora kernel - default kernel will not boot - maybe build
+- [ ] Use Fedora kernel - default kernel will not boot - maybe build custom.
 - [ ] Get sound to work better, can only get low volume - change setting in overlay
 - [ ] Change disk layout - I guess @daniel-thompson have a more sane layout
 - [ ] Add support for update-uboot - need overlays for script